 If an icon is needed to show what kind of media to expect when you go through to the content, this sits aligned to the bottom-left of an image or text it is supporting.

-If the promo leads to an audio or video player page it should follow the audio & video guidelines.
+If the promo leads to an audio or video player page it should follow the audio and video guidelines.

 The sizing of headlines depends on the size of the promo and the branding of the products.
-Remember to follow the GEL Typography Guideline.
+Remember to follow the typography guideline.

 Where the headline acts as a link for the promo, this should be displayed as bold weight.
 Where it isn’t a link, these should be regular weight.